 CHAPTER I Preliminary

-1. Short title and commencement. - (1) These rules may be called the Merchant Shipping (Maritime Labour) Rules, 2016.
+1. Short title and commencement. - (1) These rules may be called the Merchant Shipping (Maritime Labour) Rules, xxxx.

 (2) They shall come into force on the date of their publication in the Official Gazette.

 2. Applicability.— These rules shall apply to all seafarers working on all Indian flag ships engaged in